mbaumer/us_hep_funding/docs/_states/AK.md

 <a name="AK-00"></a>
 [Back to top](#top)
 ## AK-00 -- Rep. Don Young (R)
+### Committees
+Don Young is not on any of our key committees

 ### HEP Grants
 ```
 This district received no SC HEP grants from 2012-2016